movesmyers/pay/README.md

 #### Stripe

-You'll need to add your private Stripe API key to your Rails secrets `config/secrets.yml`, credentials `rails credentials:edit`
+You'll need to add your private Stripe API key to your Rails secrets `config/secrets.yml`, credentials `rails credentials:edit`.
+In the Stripe portal, `private_key` is known as "Secret Key", and `public_key` is known as "Publishable key".

 ```yaml
 development: